florinpop17/app-ideas/Projects/String-Art.md

 -   [ ] User can specify the length of the line and it's velocity
 -   [ ] User can specify the multiple lines within the window, all moving along different trajectories and velocities

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/1pyCZmkb/string-art)

 ## Useful links and resources

 -   [Using Multistep Animations & Transitions](https://css-tricks.com/using-multi-step-animations-transitions/)